titu1994/Neural-Style-Transfer/README.md

 --image_size : Allows to set the Gram Matrix size.
 Default is -1, which means that it uses style image size automatically.
 --num_iter : Number of iterations.
 Default is 10.
 Test the output with 10 iterations, and increase to improve results.
 --preserve_color : Preserves the original color space of the content image, while applying only style.
 Post processing technique on final image, therefore does not harm quality of style.
 Works only when using content image for guided style transfer
+--min_improvement : Minimum improvement in percentage required to continue training.
+Set to 0.0 to disable.

 --content_weight : Weightage given to content in relation to style.
 Default if 0.1 --style_weight : Weightage given to style in relation to content.
 Default is 1.
 --total_variation_weight : Regularization factor.
 Smaller values tend to produce crisp images, but 0 is not useful.
 Default = 8.5E-5
+--region_style_weight : Weight for region style regularization.
+Keep it set to 1.0 unless testing for experimental purposes.
 ```

 # Network.py in action